dgacitua/leticia/README.md

 ### Environment variables

-To run LETICIA, a file with environment variables called `.env` is required on project's root directory.
+To run LETICIA, a file with environment variables called `.env` is required on project's `src/` directory.
 You can copy and rename the `.env.example` file to get the default settings, or you can customize this file to customize the deploy.
 The following environment variables are available on LETICIA:

 | Env Variable           | Default Value                          | Description                                       |
 |------------------------|----------------------------------------|---------------------------------------------------|